1001v/Range.js/README.md

 # Range.js

 Range.js is an attempt to add ruby-like range class to javascript.
-Library is written using ES6 (ecmascript 2015), but compiled (using babel) to ES5 version is provided as well.
+Library is written using ES6 (ecmascript 2015), but compiled (using babel) ES5 version is provided as well.

+## Features

+* Ruby-like full-featured range class (check methods list)
+* Chars and numbers are supported
+* Node, requirejs and browsers are supported
+* ES6 and ES5 version for older browsers (like Internet Explorer 10-11)
+* Easy to fork: gulpfile and tests are provided

 ## Installing